Haruma Miura: 2016–2020: Music debut and final projects

 In 2016, Miura co-starred in the live-action television drama adaptation of Never Let Me Go.
 Later, he was cast as Lola in the Japanese stage production of Kinky Boots.
 His performance was critically acclaimed, earning Best New Actor and the Haruko Sugimura Award at the 24th Yomiuri Theater Awards.
 He was cast as Ii Naochika in the taiga drama Naotora: The Lady Warlord, which was later broadcast in 2017.
 In January 2017, Miura was one of the recipients awarded at the 26th Japan Jewelry Best Dresser Award.
 In September 2017, he co-starred in the television drama Otona Koukou and also appeared in the music video for "Reportage" by Yu Takahashi, the theme song of the series.

 In 2018, Miura co-starred in the Japanese film remake of the 2011 South Korean film Sunny, portraying Wataru Fujii, as well as the film A Banana?
 At This Time of Night?
 He was cast as Sato in the live-action film adaptation of the novel Eine Klein Nachtmusik, which was released in 2019 and also screened internationally under the title Little Nights, Little Love.
 He also appeared in Gintama 2 as Kamotarō Itō.
 On television, Miura became a co-host for the travel program Sekai wa Hoshii Mono ni Afureteru: Tabi Suru Buyer Gokujō List with Juju.
 For the fall 2018 season of Yo ni mo Kimyō na Monogatari, Miura starred in the episode "Asu e no Warp" as Mineo Kobayashi, as well as Makoto Ameku in episode 1 of the television mini-series Tourist.
 He starred in the television drama Dying Eye as Shinsuke Amemura.

 In early 2019, Miura was cast in the film The Confidence Man JP as Jesse, which released later in the year.
 He starred in the Japanese stage production of Crime and Punishment as Rodion Romanovich Raskolnikov.
 He reprised his role as Lola for the 2019 re-run of the Japanese production of Kinky Boots.
 In April 2019, Miura was cast as Daichi Yūki in the television drama, Two Weeks, as his first kayōku (Tuesday 9 PM) drama.
 In June 2019, Miura announced he was releasing his debut single, "Fight for Your Heart", as the theme song for Two Weeks.
 "Fight for Your Heart" released on August 7, 2019, charting at #12 on the Oricon Weekly Singles Chart and #34 on the Billboard Japan Hot 100 on its first week of release.
 Miura also won the Asia Star Award at the Seoul International Drama Awards for his performance in Two Weeks.
-In November 2019, Miura was cast in the live-action film adaptation of the manga Brave: Gunjō Seiki as Matsudaira Motoyasu.
+In November 2019, Miura was cast in the live-action film adaptation of the manga Brave: Gunjō Senki as Matsudaira Motoyasu.